suriyun-production/mmorpg-kit-docs/docs/pages/034-how-to-integrate-google-play-login.md

 # How to integrate Google Play Login

-To integrate Google Play login you have to import `MMO_GooglePlayLogin` package which included in the kit, to create app at publisher console ([https://play.google.com/apps/publish/](https://play.google.com/apps/publish/))
+To integrate Google Play login you have to import [Google Sign-In API plugin for Unity](https://github.com/insthync/google-signin-unity) and the  `MMO_GooglePlayLogin` package which included in the kit and , to create app at publisher console ([https://play.google.com/apps/publish/](https://play.google.com/apps/publish/))

 Set all `Store listing` / `Pricing & distribution` / `Content rating` and make it available for internal test (manage at `Release management` -> `App releases`) by upload signed APK file, then Save and Review to make it available for internal test